 New Strata Laws

-Our strata lawyers have significant experience in developing strata and building manager agreements in line with the new strata laws introduced in 2016.
+Our strata lawyers have significant experience in developing strata and building management agreements in line with the new strata laws.

-The new complex rules include major changes to the way in which strata managers are appointed and their length of term.
+The new complex rules introduced in 2016 include major changes to the way in which strata managers are appointed and their length of term.

-Some of the main legislative changes for building manager agreements include:
+Some of the main legislative changes for building management agreements include:

 - Any rollover strata management agreements that have expired, the original term of appointment expired on 30 May 2017